boobusy/vector/README.md

-This is an golang concurrent-queue and concurrent-stack lib.
+This is an concurrent-queue and concurrent-stack lib for the go.
 ***